intermine/bluegenes/tools/docs/tools.md

 This will install the tool into the `tools/node_modules/@intermine` directory, and save the tool to your package.json file.
 It will automatically be picked up and displayed in any relevant pages.

+#### Updating published tools

+If a tool's npm package is updated, all you need to do in order to pull the updates is run `npm update` from the `bluegenes/tools` folder, and all your packages will be updated.

 ### Development tools

 If your tool is under development, you'll need to mimic it living in the `tools/node_modules/@intermine` directory.
 Your tool should comply with the [tool API guidelines](tool-api.md).